Gwyneth Paltrow ski lawsuit: When two skiers collide, who is at fault?

 "So that's what is going on here.
 In this case, if Paltrow has homeowners coverage, then that steps in and pays a settlement or a judgement unto the limits of the policy," he said.

-Typically, a lawyer would only get involved if the defendant is wealthy or has homeowners insurance, according to Cohn.
+Typically, a lawyer would only get involved if the defendant is wealthy or has homeowners insurance, according to Kohn.

 "If you sue someone who doesn't have homeowners coverage, it's a waste of time," he said.